By Jerry Tardif

 If you can avoid it and can borrow them, don't buy a saddle, pad, and bridle at this time.

-Just make sure the ones you borrow properly fit your horse.
+Just make sure the ones you borrow properly fit your horse and are clean when you use them.

 It's good to take the time to try many different saddles to get one that truly meets your needs before putting down your money for one.